abizjak/csv-search-example/README.md

 rather than forwarding `nom` errors.
 Likely writing a recursive descent parser is a better way to do this.

-- more tests of negative scenarios.
-In the interest of time there is limited testing at the moment, only making sure the behaviour is correct in expected cases.
+- more tests of negative scenarios and automated unit tests of the full pipeline.
+In the interest of time there is limited testing at the moment, only making sure the behaviour of parsing and compilation correct in some expected cases.

 ## Examples